 LLD Seed Library

-If you were unable to attend an orientation class, you may still access the entire collection, but only the Seed Saving 101 seeds will be accepted into the heirloom collection in the fall.
+If you are unable to attend a class, you may still access the entire collection, but only the Seed Saving 101 seeds will be accepted into the heirloom collection in the fall.
 This is done to ensure that plants stay heirloom “true.”

 The LLD Seed Library is located in Adult Services at the Connection Desk.